mascaldotfr/qig/README.md

 ### Limits

-- The number of images generated in a single batch is 100000 to avoid excessive overhead or resource exhaustion.
+- The maximum number of images generated in a single batch is 100000 to avoid excessive overhead or resource exhaustion.
 This can be overriden easily by modifying `qig.py`.
-- You can't generate pictures with size smaller by 32 pixels (height and width)
+- You can't generate pictures with size smaller than 32 pixels (height and width)